 Brunch doesn’t have to be all about the bottomless mimosas and bloody Mary’s.
 To me, brunch is about bringing people together over a delicious meal.
 There’s something incredibly satisfying about sharing a meal with friends.
 Pitango Bakery and Cafe is one of my favorite places to do just that.
 They have all the brunch essentials and more – from pastries, to breakfast sandwiches (my favorite being the Egg Croissant Sandwich), to fresh baked pastries.

 Overlooking the water, Pitango gives patrons premium views of the harbor and the Pendry across the way.
 They have indoor and outdoor seating, perfect for any type of weather any time of year.
 Pitango is great for the brunchers who want to grab and go or stay a while.
 Whatever your brunch style is, Pitango will meet your needs!
+Sunday brunch in Baltimore has never been more delectable.

 When brunching, Fells Point Tavern is my #1 spot.
 They have the only outdoor courtyard in the downtown area facing the water, with a new outdoor bar (with oyster shucking!) and a cozy vibe. Â Imagine bottomless mimosas, bloodys or natty bohs (iconic Bmore brew) while sitting outside with the harbor breeze keeping you cool in the summer heat – yeah that’s brunch at FPT.
 Oh and don’t forget the Chicken & Waffles, Lamb Hash or the Greek Breakfast Parfait – my top three favorite brunch items to enjoy!